-In addition, you can request a full text version of MetroPlusHealth's Notice of Health Information Privacy Practices, which describes how medical information about you may be used and disclosed under the Federal Health Insurance Portability and Accountability Act (HIPAA) at any time by contacting the MetroPlusHealth Privacy Officer.
-This information is also available on our website at www.metroplus.org/privacy-policies
+In addition, you can request a full text version of MetroPlusHealth's Notice of Health Information Privacy Practices, which describes how medical information about you may be used and disclosed under the federal Health Insurance Portability and Accountability Act (HIPAA) at any time by contacting the MetroPlusHealth Privacy Officer.
+This information is also available on our website at metroplus.org/privacy-policies.

-Types of Information MetroPlusHealth collects Information about you from the following sources and may disclose: Information you give us on application and other forms or that you tell us; and Information about your dealings with us, the health care providers we work with, and others.
-What we do with your information: We do not disclose Information about our members and former members to anyone, except as permitted by law.
-To provide the health care benefits you receive as a member of MetroPlusHealth, for example, to arrange for treatment that you need and to pay for services you receive; To communicate with you about programs and services that are available to you as a MetroPlusHealth member; and To manage our business and comply with legal and regulatory requirements.
+Types of Information MetroPlusHealth collects Information about you from the following sources and may disclose: Information you give us on application and other forms or that you tell us; and Information about your dealings with us, the health care providers we work with, and others. members to anyone, To provide the health care benefits you receive as a member of MetroPlusHealth, for example, to arrange for treatment that you need and to pay for services you receive; To communicate with you about programs and services that are available to you as a MetroPlusHealth member; and To manage our business and comply with legal and regulatory requirements.

 How we protect your privacy We limit access to your Information to employees and other persons who need it to conduct MetroPlusHealth business or comply with legal and regulatory requirements.
 Employees are subject to discipline, and may be fired, if they violate our privacy policies and procedures.
 We also use physical, electronic and procedural safeguards to keep Information confidential and secure in accordance with state and federal regulations.
 Former Members If your membership with MetroPlusHealth ends, your Information will remain protected in accordance with our policies and procedures for current members.
 Contact MetroPlus Request more information about our privacy policies and practices, File a privacy-related complaint with us, or Request (in writing) to review Information about you in our records.
-Customer Services - MetroPlus Health Plan S0 Water Street, 7th Floor New York, NY 10004 General Phone: 1-800-303-9626, 7 days per week 8:00 a.m. to 8:00 p.m.
-Medicare Members: 1-866-986-0356, 7 days per week, 8:00 a.m. to 8:00 p.m.
+Customer Services - MetroPlus Health Plan S0 Water Street, 7th fl.
+New York, NY 10004 General Phone: 800.303.9626, 7 days per week 8 am to 8 pm.
+Medicare Members: 866.986.0356, 7 days per week, 8 am to 8 pm.
 TTY: 711 E-mail: PrivacyOfficer@metroplus.org